Sunday, June 23, 2013

 When willpower is not enough, the WHYPOWER will do it.
 Here is my list:

-• I was tired of being broke and always struggling for money.
+1. I was tired of living paycheck to paycheck.
 Although I am well-compensated and with various perks, the money would just come and simply go.
 I have been working for years, but zero investments and zero savings at most times.
-It even came to a point when I needed to sell some of my things (which I used to think were investments, or so they say, like bags and watches) just so I can pay the bills.
-Investments increase in value.
-And if you want to invest in bags, buy a Birkin!

-• My husband is currently a second year surgery resident on training at a regional government hospital.
+3. My husband is currently a second year surgery resident on training at a regional government hospital.
 He works from 7am to 9pm on average days, and stays in the hospital for at least 24 hours every 3 days.
-If I was not working, I would have more time to take care of him, too, while he is on training.
+If I am not employed, I would have more time to take care of him.

 Here are my whys.
 I would want to believe that financial freedom is real and achievable.
 And I will be sharing my journey in this blog.